Christmas and New Year in international waters continued.

 Andy Archer and Crispian St.John, on board the Caroline ship, had both previously worked on RNI so it was only natural that the two stations should link up to exchange the season's greetings.
 It sounds as if there may have been some alcohol invoved too!

-click to hear audio Robb Eden and A.J Beirens on RNI sharing a few in-jokes with Andy Archer and Crispian St.John on Caroline late on Christmas night.
+click to hear audio Robb Eden and A.J Beirens on RNI sharing a few in-jokes with Andy Archer and Crispian St.John on Caroline on Christmas Day.
 Recording from the Offshore Multimedia CD-ROM (duration 2 minutes 37 seconds).

 1973